gcv/appengine-magic/README.md

   serve up the given blob.
 - `callback-complete <ring-request-map> <destination>`: redirects the uploading HTTP client to the given destination.
+- `uploaded-blobs <ring-request-map>`: returns a map of form upload name fields to blob keys.

 This is confusing, but a Compojure example will help.